netwerk-digitaal-erfgoed/oai-harvester/README.md

 # oai-harvester

-Node bases OAI-PMH harverster with additional processing.
+Node based OAI-PMH harverster with additional processing.

-Basic node and bash script to perform the following actions:
+Basic Node and Bash script to perform the following actions:

-- harvest a dataset from a specified OAI endpoint (see mapping/config.json)
+- harvest a dataset from a specified OAI-PMH endpoint (see mapping/config.json)
 - automatic conversion to RDF (ntriples) using a simple one-to-one transformation (see mapping/dcn-mapping.json)
-- RDF to RDF semantic transformation using sparql construct queries (see bin/transform-rce-beeldbank.sh)
+- RDF to RDF semantic transformation using SPARQL construct queries (see bin/transform-rce-beeldbank.sh)
 - including automatic enrichment with exact matches from extern terminology sources

-This setup requires the JENA commandline tools (sparql tool) to be installed, Node.js and the jq tool.
+This setup requires the JENA commandline tools (SPARQL tool) to be installed, Node.js and the jq tool.

 To run the pipeline:
 ``